blorente/naylang-documentation/src/frontend.md

 Currently, all the user interaction is handled by the `ConsoleFrontend` class, which is in charge of receiving commands from the user and calling one of its `ExecutionMode`s to handle the commands.

-Execution modes (such as REPL or Debug) are in charge of feeding data to and controlling the flow of the interpreters.
-Each mode has its own commands, which are implemented using the Command pattern.
+Execution modes (such as REPL or Debug) are in charge of feeding data to and controlling the flow of the interpreter.
+Each mode has its own commands, which are implemented using the Command pattern [@compositionoverinheritance].
 It can be easily seen how any one of these pieces can be easily swapped, and seemingly relevant changes such as adding a graphical frontend are as simple as replacing `ConsoleFrontend`.

 Here is the list of available commands in Naylang: